ReiHaskaj/Building-a-RISC-V-CPU-Core-edX-Course/docs/debug_notes.md

 # Debug Notes – RISC-V CPU (TL-Verilog)

-This document records concrete debugging issues encountered during development and how they were resolved, based on simulation behavior and Verilator output.
+This document records concrete debugging issues encountered during development and how they were resolved, based on simulation behavior, VIZ, and Verilator output.

 ---